DragonSenses/visionize/architectural-decision-log.md

   - The server action itself
   - Executes the asynchrounouse function that are executed on the server
   - Handle form submissions and data mutations in Next.js applications

+### Server Action Abstraction

+Let's say we want to break down the `createBoard` server action.
+When abstracting the `createBoard.ts` file into three distinct parts, you can organize them as follows:

+1. **Type Definitions (Inputs and Outputs)**:
+    - In this section, define the TypeScript types or interfaces that represent the inputs and outputs for creating a board.
+These types should capture the relevant data structures needed for the `createBoard` functionality.
+For example:

+    ```typescript
+    // createBoardTypes.ts

+    // Input type for creating a board
+    export interface CreateBoardInput {
+      title: string;
+      // Other relevant properties...
+    }

+    // Output type for the result of creating a board
+    export interface CreateBoardOutput {
+      boardId: string;
+      // Other relevant properties...
+    }
+    ```

+2. **Validation Rules**:
+    - Here, encapsulate the validation rules specific to creating a board.
+You can use a library like Zod (as mentioned earlier) to define validation schemas.
+For instance:

+    ```typescript
+    // createBoardValidation.ts

+    import { z } from 'zod';

+    export const CreateBoardSchema = z.object({
+      title: z.string().min(3, 'Must be 3 or more characters long.'),
+      // Other validation rules...
+    });
+    ```

+3. **Server Action (createBoard)**:
+    - Implement the actual server action responsible for creating a board.
+This section should handle business logic, database interactions, and any other necessary steps.
+For example:

+    ```typescript
+    // createBoardServerAction.ts

+    import { CreateBoardInput, CreateBoardOutput } from './createBoardTypes';
+    import { CreateBoardSchema } from './createBoardValidation';

+    export async function createBoard(input: CreateBoardInput): Promise<CreateBoardOutput> {
+      // Validate input using CreateBoardSchema
+      const validatedInput = CreateBoardSchema.parse(input);

+      // Perform database operations, create the board, and return the result
+      const boardId = await createBoardInDatabase(validatedInput);

+      return { boardId };
+    }

+    // Other helper functions or database interactions...
+    ```

+### Benefits of Abstraction in programming

+The form of abstraction we described, where we break down a single file into three distinct parts, has several related terms in programming:

+1. **Data Abstraction**:
+    - This pertains to abstracting data entities.
+It involves defining types, interfaces, and structures that represent data without exposing the internal implementation details.
+In our case, defining the types of inputs and outputs for creating a board falls under data abstraction.

+2. **Process Abstraction**:
+    - Process abstraction hides the underlying implementation of a process or functionality.
+It focuses on how a task is performed rather than the specific details of how it's done.
+Our third part, the `createBoard` server action itself, aligns with process abstraction.

+3. **Modularization**:
+    - Modularization is the practice of dividing a program into smaller, self-contained modules or components.
+Each module handles a specific aspect of functionality.
+In our scenario, splitting the `createBoard.ts` file into separate parts demonstrates modularization.

+4. **Decomposition**:
+    - Decomposition involves breaking down a complex problem or system into smaller, manageable parts.
+By separating the validation rules, type definitions, and server action, we're effectively decomposing the original file.

+5. **Separation of Concerns (SoC)**:
+    - SoC is a design principle that advocates separating different aspects of a software system to improve maintainability and readability.
+Our approach aligns with SoC by clearly delineating responsibilities for validation, types, and server logic.

+Remember that these terms are not mutually exclusive, and often, multiple concepts overlap when designing well-structured software.

+#### Extra notes to help create server action abstraction

 Approaches: